 What is guerrilla ( room )acoustics?

-Unfortunately, room acoustics is a complex science which requires not only widespread knowledge of physics and mathematics but also extensive material knowledge and even more experience.
+Unfortunately, acoustic is a complex science which requires not only widespread knowledge of physics and mathematics but also extensive material knowledge and even more experience.
 What we mere mortals can easily acquire from these is experience.

 Briefly that means the following: